NVISOsecurity/pyCobaltHound/README.md

 - Automatically marking compromised users and computers as owned.
 - Allowing operators to quickly and easily investigate the escalation potential of beacon sessions and users.

-To accomplish this, `pyCobaltHound` uses a set of build-in queries.
+To accomplish this, `pyCobaltHound` uses a set of built-in queries.
 Operators are also able to add/remove their own queries to fine tune `pyCobaltHound's` monitoring capabilities.
 This grants them the flexibility to adapt `pyCobaltHound` on the fly during engagements to account for engagement-specific targets (users, hosts etc..).

 ## Installation & usage